selj123/InfoCom-Drone-3-Route_Planning/README.md

 ```

-Note: Don't use `python3 build.py`, `python3 route_planner.py`, or `python3 database.py` to run the webservers, since this does not porvide all the functionality requied by the application.
+Note: Don't use `python3 build.py`, `python3 route_planner.py`, or `python3 database.py` to run the webservers, since this does not provide all the functionality requied by the application.